buckleytoby/eclipse-battle-calculator/README.md

 * TODO: show damage taken on each ship in blueprint cards
 * TODO: flash yellow on hit modals for retreating ships
 * TODO: undo action?
-* BUG: orange missiles aren't being used?
-* BUG: sim thinks it's in missile round even though both ships start with no missiles
-* BUG: no cannons and no missiles and Attacker is not forced to retreat

 # Getting Started with Create React App